 Work with the designated safeguarding lead and do everything they can to support social workers to help them carry out a statutory assessment

-Be mindful that early information sharing is vital to identifying and tackling all forms of abuse and neglect and in promoting children's welfare, including in relation to their educational outcomes
+Be mindful that early information sharing is vital to identifying and tackling all forms of abuse, exploitation, and neglect and in promoting children's welfare, including in relation to their educational outcomes

-Governors/trustees/proprietors and the management of school/college safeguarding
+Governors/local academy committee members/trustees and the management of school safeguarding

-As outlined in Keeping Children Safe in Education (2023) the governing body/trustees/proprietors have a strategic leadership responsibility for the school/college safeguarding arrangements and has/have the responsibility to ensure that the school/college complies with safeguarding duties under legislation.
+As outlined in Keeping Children Safe in Education (May 2024) the governors, local academy committees and trustees have a strategic leadership responsibility for the school safeguarding arrangements and has/have the responsibility to ensure that the school complies with safeguarding duties under legislation.
 There is a senior board level lead to take leadership responsibility for the establishment’s safeguarding arrangements.

-The governing body/trustees/proprietors and their senior leadership teams and designated safeguarding lead are aware of and follow local arrangements.
-This includes understanding and applying the Threshold document (criteria for action), local Protocol for Assessment in Derby and Derbyshire (note: this is currently under review), Derby or Derbyshire and Dispute Resolution and Escalation policy.
-Arrangements have been made to set out information sharing processes and principles within the school/college and with local authority children’s social care, safeguarding partners (Derby and Derbyshire Safeguarding Children Partnership/DDSCP) and other agencies.
-The school/college will supply information as requested by the DDSCP which enables and assists partners to perform their functions to safeguard and promote the welfare of children in their area, including information related to local and national child safeguarding practice reviews.
+The local academy committee, trust board members, senior leadership teams and designated safeguarding lead are aware of and follow local arrangements.
+This includes understanding and applying the Threshold document (criteria for action), local Protocol for Assessment in Derby and Derbyshire (Please note: these documents are currently under review), Derby and Derbyshire Child Protection Conference Professional Dissent process and Dispute Resolution and Escalation policy.
+Arrangements have been made to set out information sharing processes and principles within the school and with local authority children’s social care, safeguarding partners (Derby and Derbyshire Safeguarding Children Partnership/DDSCP) and other agencies.
+The school will supply information as requested by the DDSCP which enables and assists partners to perform their functions to safeguard and promote the welfare of children in their area, including information related to local and national child safeguarding practice reviews.

+Governors/local academy committee member/trustees exercise strategic oversight of all aspects of safeguarding in our school and therefore safeguarding is a standing item at all local academy committee and trustee meetings and recorded in minutes.
+The trust has a Safeguarding Lead who has strategic oversight and applies quality assurance procedures locally at need and in accordance with trust strategy.

+To support this on an annual basis, we complete:

+A trust wide bespoke safeguarding audit to ensure the effectiveness of safeguarding policies and processes.

-Governors/trustees exercise strategic oversight of all aspects of safeguarding in the school/college and this is a standing item at all governing body/trustee meetings and recorded in minutes.
-To support this an annual safeguarding audit is completed to ensure the effectiveness of safeguarding policies and processes.
-(Note: DDSCP provides an annual safeguarding audit tool, however settings may decide to use an alternative audit tool) In addition, an annual review and risk assessment of the school/college approach to online safety, policy and practice is undertaken.
-(Add reference to the tool used i.e., the free 360 Degrees Safe Online Safety Self-Review Tool for Schools)
+The DDSCP Stopping Domestic Abuse Together (SDAT) checklist is completed to ensure the effectiveness of safeguarding communications and responses to police domestic abuse notifications.

+A review and risk assessment of the school approach to online safety, policy and practice.
+The partnership uses the 360 Degrees Safe Online Safety Self-Review tool for this.

-Headteacher/principal
+Headteacher/Head of School

-The school/college headteacher/principal will ensure that the policies and procedures, adopted by their governing body/trustees and proprietors, are understood, and followed by all staff.
-This includes working with the designated safeguarding lead, their deputy, and other senior leaders, to ensure the effectiveness of safeguarding within the school/college and ensuring that educational outcomes of children who have or have had a social worker are promoted.
+The headteacher/head of school will ensure that the policies and procedures, adopted by their local academy committee/trustees, are understood, and followed by all staff.
+This includes working with the designated safeguarding lead, their deputy, and other senior leaders, to ensure the effectiveness of safeguarding within our school and ensuring that educational outcomes of children who have or have had a social worker are promoted.

 Designated safeguarding lead and deputy designated safeguarding lead